PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Clustering Quality-Time Trade-off vs.\ Exact DPC} In \Cref{fig:pareto_bruteforce}, we plot the Pareto frontier of clustering quality (ARI with respect to the exact DPC clustering) vs.\ runtime of \framework.
+In \Cref{fig:pareto_bruteforce}, we plot the Pareto frontier of clustering quality (ARI with respect to the exact DPC clustering) vs.\ runtime of \framework.
 To obtain the Pareto frontiers, we use the same parameter values as in the last experiment, except that for the smaller datasets with $n < 250,000$ we use a smaller range $[8, 16, 32, 64]^4$ for the parameter search space.
-We see that \framework is able to achieve results very close to the exact DPC clustering.
+We see that \framework can achieve results very close to the exact DPC clustering.
 On all datasets except \datasetname{arxiv}, \framework achieves at least $0.995$ ARI with respect to exact DPC, and on \datasetname{arxiv}, \framework achieves $0.989$ ARI with respect to exact DPC.

-\myparagraph{Comparison of Different Methods} We first show in Table~\ref{tab:small_experiment} the runtime and ARI score with respect to the ground truth of all methods run using a single thread on the small datasets \datasetname{S2} and \datasetname{Unbalanced}.
-Compared to the density-based methods, \algname{$k$-means} has a slightly higher ARI on \datasetname{S2}, but significantly worse ARI on \datasetname{Unbalanced}.
-This shows that the relative performance of \algname{$k$-means} and density-based methods depends on the dataset, which we also observe below on large high-dimensional real-world datasets.